potassco/asprilo/docs/specification.md

 # Example Instance and Plan<a id="org3cd67c7"></a>

-This is an example rooted in the [default problem domain](#cid-b0f981f8-3202-42c0-a46e-aa6f1a52629b).
+This is an example rooted in [domain A](#cid-b0f981f8-3202-42c0-a46e-aa6f1a52629b).
 All files related to this example can be found in `./examples/default`.